The Bankrate promise

 A routing number is a nine-digit bank identification number.
 Think of it as a numerical address that allows a bank to send and receive money from other financial institutions.
 The routing number identifies the financial institution responsible for the payment and ensures that funds go to the right place.

 Routing numbers were developed by the American Bankers Association in 1910 for processing checks.
 They’re also known as ABA routing numbers or routing transit numbers.
-Today, routing numbers are used in numerous banking transactions, such as direct deposits, wire transfers, payments using applications like Venmo, payments made by phone and more.
+Today, routing numbers are used in numerous banking transactions, such as direct deposits, wire transfers, peer-to-peer payments like Venmo transactions, payments made by phone and more.

 Banks also can have separate routing numbers for different types of transactions — one for processing paper checks and another for wire transfers, for example.